 In order to get them to fit together, I did have to rip a “ridge” off of each shutter on the table saw.

-I removed the black hinges and latches.
+I removed the black hinges and latches from the shutters.
 I used my Kreg Jig® R3 to make pocket holes to butt these two together in the back.
 Those pocket holes really give a great (tight) joint.
 In case you don’t know what the Kreg Jig Jr looks like:

-I also used the pocket holes to attach the sides to the back.
+I also used the pocket holes to attach the sides to the back using pocket hole screws.

 When I build, I rarely have a plan.
 I just sort of jump in.
 After I got the four shutters together, I realized I need pocket holes to attach the top.
 That’s where the portability of this jig comes in handy.